On this page

 5. Industry standards and competitiveness

-Deciding sales commission rates is essential to stay competitive and attracting top sales talent.
+Deciding sales commission rates is essential to stay competitive and attract top sales talent.
 Salespeople may be motivated to seek employment elsewhere if commission rates are too low.
 Similarly, if commission rates are too high, businesses may need help to remain profitable.

 Average sales commission rates by industry